Valentine Okoli Wins Fund It Forward Season One, N30m Prize Money • Channels Television

 ‘No Room For Failure’

-Despite going home with the grand prize, Valentine is unrelenting and wants to do more.
+Despite going home with the star prize for the show meant to nurture social entreprises, Valentine is unrelenting and wants to do more.

 “I have not cried like this in a while,” an excited Valentine told the gathering moments after scooping the grand prize.
 “From the very first day they came to do the Bach story, I have always said I came here to learn, relearn, and unlearn because there is work to be done.